Through May 20, 2015

-The U.S.-China Forum is sponsored by the China-U.S. Exchange Foundation, in collaboration with the University of Chicago Office of Global Engagement.
-The annual Forum brings together renowned experts—including faculty from the University of Chicago and scholars from China—for high-level engagements focused on issues of importance to both countries and, by extension, the world.
+The U.S.-China Forum is sponsored by the China-U.S. Exchange Foundation in collaboration with the University of Chicago Office of Global Engagement.
+The annual Forum brings together renowned experts—including faculty from the University of Chicago and scholars from China—for high-level engagements focused on issues of importance to both countries and the world.
 It is intended to spur long-term research collaborations between Chinese and University of Chicago researchers.
 This year’s program is focused on the climate change challenge, and hosted by the Energy Policy Institute at the University of Chicago (EPIC) and the Paulson Institute.

 The forum will begin at 9:00am on May 19 in Chicago (US Central Time), which corresponds to 10:00pm on May 19 in China.

 All of the following events are listed on uchicago.cn in China Standard Time to aid viewers who are watching the live webcast in China.

 FIRST SESSION – THE ENERGY, ENVIRONMENT, AND CLIMATE NEXUS IN CHINA: WHERE OPPORTUNITIES CONVERGE